Keene State College Named a 2017 US Department of Education Green Ribbon School

 “This recognition illustrates the college-wide commitment to sustainability and well-being throughout our entire community,” said Keene State College President Anne E. Huot.
 “Most importantly, our sustainability initiatives are important tools for educating our students; our country’s future leaders.
 I am thrilled to be able to share this honor with the entire Keene State community.”

-A report with highlights of the schools that were selected is available online: https://www2.ed.gov/programs/green-ribbon-schools/highlights-2017.pdf.
-Highlights from Keene State’s report note that the “Keene State College story traces a strong, and deepening, commitment to environmental stewardship, sustainability, and health and wellness in all phases of campus life and the community.“ Keene State College’s highlights begin on page 109.
+Highlights from the Dept. of Ed’s report (available online) note that the “Keene State College story traces a strong, and deepening, commitment to environmental stewardship, sustainability, and health and wellness in all phases of campus life and the community.“ Keene State College’s highlights begin on page 109.

 “We are pleased Keene State College is being recognized among the schools in the country that are achieving cross-cutting goals for education, including improving student, staff, and facility performance as well as efficiency at the federal, state, and local levels,” said Commissioner of the New Hampshire Department of Education, Frank Edelblut.
 “This is a testament to the hard work being done by students, parents, educators, and everyone who plays a role in the education of our children.
 We are extremely proud to have Keene as a Green Ribbon School.”